 7When Boaz had eaten and drunk and his heart was merry, he went to lie down at the edge of the heap of grain.
 Then she came silently, uncovered his feet and laid down.

-10Then he said, “Blessed are you by Yahweh, my daughter.
+10Then he said, “May you be blessed by Yahweh, my daughter!
 You have shown more devotion at the end than at the beginning in that you did not go after young men, whether poor or rich.

 11Now, my daughter, do not be afraid.
-I will do for you all that you say, for all the gate of my peoplea knows that you are a virtuous woman.
+I will do for you all that you say, for all the gate of my peoplea knows that you are a woman of noble character.

 12Now it is true that I am a kinsman-redeemer, but there also is a kinsman-redeemer nearer than I.